akeeba/social-magick/README.md

 * [ ] Auto-generating article intro and/or full text images [gh-6] (Check that the cache ID / sum matches the one used for the current intro image; we may have to store extra info in the article.)

 #### Notes

-Move OpenGraph handling into the component.
-We will have to pass an article and category ID.

 Refactor cleaning old images:
 * Move code from \Akeeba\Plugin\System\SocialMagick\Extension\Feature\Ajax into its own model